chentalia317-alt/osf-project-exporter/README.md

 1. Clone this repository onto your local machine.
 2. Create a virtual environment, e.g., ``virtualenv myenv --python='"/usr/bin/python3.12"'``.
 Make sure your virtual environment is setup to use Python 3.12 or above.
-3. From local Git repo: Activate your virtual environment and run ``pip install -e osfio-export-tool` to install this repository as a modifiable package.
+3. From local Git repo: Activate your virtual environment and run ``pip install -e osf-project-exporter` to install this repository as a modifiable package.
 Then install other requirements separately via `pip install -r requirements.txt`.
 4. On the OSF website, create or log in to your account.
 Set up a personal access token (PAT) by going into your account settings, selecting "Personal access tokens" in the left side menu, and clicking "Create token".
 You should give the token a name that helps you remember why you made it, like "PDF export", and choose the "osf.full_read" scope - this allows this token to read all public and private projects on your account.
 You can delete this token once you have finished exporting your projects.

 ## Installation

-From TestPyPI: Activate your virtual environment and run `#python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple osfio-export-tool`.
+From TestPyPI: Activate your virtual environment and run `#python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple osf-project-exporter`.
 This will download the packages needed from the PyPI index and the packaged version of this CLI tool on the TestPyPI index.

 ## Usage